psharma04/Overpass/docs/legal.md

 #### User

 - `userid` user id
-- `email` hashed version of the email address
+- `email` an MD5 hashed version of the email address
 - `guildid` server id

 ### Removal of Data